Browse the Guide:

 KNICK, S. H. COLLECTION (b.1887), 1862, 1904-1906.
 0.1 cu. ft.
 Rockbridge County, Virginia native.
 Collection consists of a Virginia Polytechnic Institute handbook of 1905-06, a letter to Frank Sherwood from Sgt.
 Bozworth, and a letter and a post card from Herbert to his brother W. Hampton Knick.
 Ms1989-055.

 KNOBLER, ALFRED E. SPEECH, 1981.
 0.1 cu. ft.
 Speech and program from the 1981 Founder's Day celebration at Virginia Tech.
 The speech was given by Alfred Knobler, a graduate of the Class of 1938.
 In the speech, Knobler talks about environmental issues and calls for increased action aimed at protecting the environment.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms81-102

 "KOCH-RECEPTE" GERMAN RECIPE BOOK. n.d.
 0.1 cu. ft.
 This collection consists of a recipe book handwritten in German.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-050.

 KOHLER, DAYTON M. (1907-1972).
 PAPERS, 1889-1972.
 4.5 cu. ft.
 Professor of English (1929-1970) and Professor Emeritus of English (1970-1972) at Virginia Tech and an authority on modern American literature.
 Wrote and edited literary synopses for Masterplots and edited Cyclopedia of Literary Names, Books and Reading, and Cyclopedia of World Authors.
 Correspondence from various authors, manuscripts and galley proofs for essay-reviews in Masterplots; manuscripts of articles written by Kohler; printed materials; photographs of authors; and correspondence from authors, including Sherwood Anderson, F. Scott Fitzgerald, Katherine Anne Porter, Conrad Richter, Carl Sandburg, and Jesse Stuart.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1971-002.

 KOHRS, CONRAD (1835-1920).
 AUTOBIOGRAPHY, ca. 1900.
 1 vol.